Logo Futurismo

 David Rodrigues | Common Dolphins bow-riding next to our boat

-Perhaps this is the most common behavior that our tourists can see in our tours.
+Perhaps this is the most common behavior that our tourists can see on our tours.
 Dolphins approach our bow and are propelled by the vessel’s waves.
 Dolphins have learned to harness this “free” energy and take advantage of the opportunity to rest.
 And at the same time, they are having a moment of fun.

 Identification of body coloring patterns